 Before delving into the dynamic aspects, we need a good understanding of the static ones.

 In this course we concentrate essentially on the static aspects.

-- Introduction to ontologies

-- 2 Using logic for representing knowledge

 - Ontology languages

 - Elements of an ontology language

 - Extensional and intensional level of an ontology language

 - The Unified Modeling Language (UML)

 - Ontologies vs. other formalisms

-- 4 UML Class Diagrams as FOL ontologies

-- 5 References